TCGxBill/HMM/README.md

     DECLARE
         requesting_user_role TEXT;
     BEGIN
-        -- First, verify the calling user IS an admin from our public.users table.
+        -- Verify the calling user IS an admin from our public.users table.
         SELECT role INTO requesting_user_role FROM public.users WHERE id = auth.uid();
         IF requesting_user_role <> 'admin' THEN
             RAISE EXCEPTION 'You do not have permission to delete a team.';
         END IF;

-        -- If the check passes, proceed with the permanent deletion.
+        -- If the check passes, proceed with permanent deletion from the auth schema.
-        -- This function PERMANENTLY deletes the user and all their data, allowing the email to be reused.
+        -- This function PERMANENTLY deletes the user and all their data (due to CASCADE), allowing the email to be reused.
         PERFORM auth.admin_delete_user(p_user_id);
+    END;
+    $$;

+    -- CLEANUP_ORPHAN_AUTH_USERS: A maintenance function for admins to remove stuck accounts.
+    -- This finds users in `auth.users` that do not have a corresponding profile in `public.users` -- (usually from a failed registration) and purges them.
+    CREATE OR REPLACE FUNCTION public.cleanup_orphan_auth_users()
+    RETURNS TABLE (deleted_user_id UUID, status TEXT)
+    LANGUAGE plpgsql
+    SECURITY DEFINER
+    SET search_path = public
+    AS $$
+    DECLARE
+        requesting_user_role TEXT;
+        orphan_id UUID;
+    BEGIN
+        -- Verify the calling user IS an admin.
+        SELECT role INTO requesting_user_role FROM public.users WHERE id = auth.uid();
+        IF requesting_user_role <> 'admin' THEN
+            RAISE EXCEPTION 'You do not have permission to perform this action.';
+        END IF;

+        -- Find and delete orphans
+        FOR orphan_id IN
+            SELECT id FROM auth.users WHERE id NOT IN (SELECT id FROM public.users) LOOP
+            PERFORM auth.admin_delete_user(orphan_id);
+            RETURN QUERY SELECT orphan_id, 'deleted';
+        END LOOP;
     END;
     $$;